Siamese Breed Guide

 Feline asthma is one of the breed's more common health issues - a condition that causes the airways to narrow, making breathing difficult.
 It is not always clear why it happens, but it can be due to an irritant such as pollen or cigarette smoke.
 Symptoms to look out for in your cat include wheezing and laboured breathing.

-Systemic amyloidosis occurs when proteins called "amyloid" are deposited outside of cells in various tissues and organs, causing tissue and organ dysfunction.
+Systemic amyloidosis occurs when proteins called 'amyloid' are deposited outside of cells in various tissues and organs, causing tissue and organ dysfunction.
 In these cats, amyloid accumulation can occur in various organs including the intestines, liver, and kidneys.
 Kidney accumulation can lead to chronic kidney disease, whereas accumulation in the liver often causes a very fragile liver.
 Spontaneous rupture of the liver, with often fatal bleeding into the abdomen, is not uncommon.

 Strabismus is misdirection of the eye.
 In Siamese cats, the eyes may be somewhat cross-eyed.
 This may also be accompanied by a slight bobbling of the eyes when they’re at rest.
 This condition is due to some abnormal wiring between the eyes and the brain, that is caused by the influence of the Himalayan gene that the cats carry.
 It’s an accepted trait in these cats and doesn’t cause major problems for them.
 It can however be a concern in other breeds and animals.